 Audit every channel you use to communicate with employees and get the concrete figures on:

-- How many employees have access or have been invited to the channel?
+- The number of employees who have access or have been invited to the channel.

 - How many have created an account or logged in?